 Specialty Commercial Segment.

 Gross premiums written for the Specialty Commercial Segment were \$235.7 million for the year ended December 31, 2012, which was \$50.7 million, or 27%, more than the \$185.0 million reported for the same period in 2011.
 Net premiums written were \$186.1 million for the year ended December 31, 2012 as compared to \$144.3 million reported for the same period in 2011.
-The increase in premium volume was primarily due to increased premium production in our E&S Commercial business unit, Excess & Umbrella business unit and our space risk program partially offset by reduced premium volume in our General Aviation business unit.
+The increase in premium volume was primarily due to increased premium production in our E&S Commercial business unit and Hallmark Select business units.